 Their actions, decisions, and policies have a huge impact on our diet and grocery shopping decisions.
 Not to mention their worldwide impact, both environmentally and their role in climate change.
-From pioneering food engineering legislature to adding to the global workforce, these largest food companies wield their influence for both negative and positive outcomes across the world.
+From pioneering food engineering legislature to adding to the global workforce to affecting food processing, these largest food companies wield their influence for both negative and positive outcomes across the world.

 And when there is change in these food companies, it's often kept within the family, so to speak.
 For example, Kraft bought Danone and Cadbury to expand its snack food reach, the in 2012 Kraft spun off some the snack food and confectionery brands into Mondelez International.
-And of course, Kraft went on to merge with Heinz in 2015.
+And of course, Kraft went on to merge with Heinz in 2015 to make Kraft Heinz.

 And it's just not just prevalent in the food industry.
-The beverage industry is just as guilty, with Anheuser-Busch InBev collecting craft beer brands like candy to build out their lineup and Japanese company Suntory acquiring everything from Maker's Mark bourbon to Canadian Club whisky.
+The food service and beverage industry is just as guilty, with Anheuser-Busch InBev collecting craft beer brands like candy to build out their lineup and Japanese company Suntory acquiring everything from Maker's Mark bourbon to Canadian Club whisky.